vmware-tanzu/cartographer/site/content/docs/development/reference.md

 `ClusterDeploymentTemplate` outputs these same values.
 The `ClusterDeploymentTemplate` is able to consume additional configuration from the `sources` provided by the `ClusterDelivery`.

-`ClusterDeploymentTemplate` must specify criteria to determine that templated object has succesfully completed its role the configuration of the environment.
-Only when this criteria is met will the `ClusterDeploymentTemplate` output its deployment values.
+`ClusterDeploymentTemplate` must specify criteria to determine whether the templated object has successfully completed its role in configuring the environment.
+Once the criteria are met, the `ClusterDeploymentTemplate` will output the `deployment` values.
 The criteria may be specified in `spec.observedMatches` or in `spec.observedCompletion`.

 ```yaml